silx-kit/silx/doc/source/contribute/icons.rst

 ==========================

 Icons are stored in the `src/silx/resources/gui/icons <https://github.com/silx-kit/silx/tree/main/src/silx/resources/gui/icons>`_ folder in both SVG and PNG format.
+There are three steps to add an icon:
+1. Create a SVG icon
+2. Export it as a PNG
+3. Add the files to silx
 Create a SVG icon
 -----------------